mihkostas/GameBoyPong/README.md

    Download and extract [GBDK](https://github.com/gbdk-2020/gbdk-2020/releases) to a folder, e.g., `C:\gbdk`.

 2. **Compile the Game**
-   A build script is included for Windows users: `make.bat`.
+   A build script is included for Windows users: `make.bat` must run inside the game's directory.

    #### make.bat contents:
    ```bat